mralamdari/NLP-POS-NER/README.md

 # NLP POS NER
-You will learn about how to get Part Of Speech
+You will learn about how to get Part Of Speech(POS) of a sentence.